Webinar Series

 Online with interpretation in English, French, Spanish, and Portuguese.

 Achieving the objectives of the Paris Agreement depends on countries’ ability to translate national climate commitments into concrete investments at the local level.
 While NDCs, NAPs and long-term strategies set national directions, a large share of mitigation and adaptation is implemented by subnational governments, which are typically responsible for (at least part of) local infrastructure investments.
 Yet a persistent misalignment remains between national ambition and the financing systems that support local implementation, as climate finance often remains centralised while responsibilities are decentralised.
-This results in limited access to funding, weak project pipelines, institutional fragmentation and insufficient integration of climate into public financial management at the subnational level.

 The first webinar aims to: